tldr-pages/tldr/pages/common/killall.md

 `killall {{process_name}}`

-- List available signal names (to be used without the 'SIG' prefix):
+- [l]ist available signal names (to be used without the 'SIG' prefix):

 `killall -l`